The history of

 Do you have your own video to submit to maestros-of-the-guitar.com ?
 Click here to enrich our site with your performance

-Polonaise is a widespread dance in carnival parties.
-There is also a German song, called "Polonäse Blankenese" from Gottlieb Wendehals alias Werner Böhm, which is often played on carnival festivals in Germany about this dance.
-Polonaise is always a first dance at a studniówka ("hundred-days"), the Polish equivalent of the senior prom, which is approximately 100 days before exams.
+The is widely danced in carnival settings.
+The German song "Polonäse Blankenese" from Gottlieb Wendehals alias Werner Böhm, is often played at carnival festivals in Germany.
+The polonaise can be found the studniówka ("hundred-days") celebration, which is the Polish equivalent of the senior prom, celebrated 100 days before exams.

-John Philip Sousa, who wrote the Presidential Polonaise, which was intended to keep visitors moving briskly through the White House receiving line.
-Sousa wrote it in 1886 at the request of President Chester A. Arthur who died before it was performed.
+John Philip Sousa wrote the Presidential Polonaise in 1886 at the request of President Chester A. Arthur.
+It was intended to keep visitors moving briskly through the White House receiving line.
+President Arthur died before its first performance.

 Dionisio Aguado's Polonaise